limaluan/ballad_home/README.md

 <h3><a href="https://limaluan.github.io/ballad_home/" target="_blank">Click here to see the page on your Browser!</a></h3>
 <br />

 ## Don't be sad that you can't go ballad in these difficult pandemic times, do you know why?
-Why now the ballad can be AT YOUR HOME!.
+Why now the ballad can be AT YOUR HOME!. :tada:

 <img src="https://github.com/limaluan/just_random_colors/blob/master/demo_imgs/random_colors.gif?raw=true" /><br />
 <br />